- The Assessment and Certification Regulations is applicable to all clients certified by Guardian Independent Certification Pte Ltd (Guardian)

 - The Marks shall not be used on laboratory test, calibration or inspection reports.

-- Certified clients shall discontinue the use of the Marks found unacceptable by GIC.
-Any statements deem misleading by GIC shall also be withdrawn promptly by the certified clients.
+- Certified clients shall discontinue the use of the Marks found unacceptable by Guardian.
+Any statements deem misleading by Guardian shall also be withdrawn promptly by the certified clients.

 - If certification approvals are suspended or withdrawn, certified clients shall immediately remove the Marks and all references to certification approvals.

 Complaints and Appeals

 - Any complaints should be made in writing to the Scheme Manager and such complaints should indicate the name of complainant, designation and company.